The University of Texas at Arlington Graduate Catalog 2004-2006 Vol LXXXVII - July 2004

 Alejandro del Carmen

-The program leading to the MA degree in criminology and criminal justice is a multidisciplinary one which offers a comprehensive examination of the criminal justice system, an exploration of deviant behavior, a foundation in research and statistics, and an opportunity to explore other relevant topics of interest to the student.
+The program leading to the MA degree in criminology and criminal justice offers a comprehensive examination of the criminal justice system, an exploration of deviant behavior, a foundation in research and statistics, and an opportunity to explore other relevant topics of interest to the student.

 It is designed for: